newrelic/newrelic-quickstarts/CONTRIBUTING.md

 > A detailed description of the pack and why it's useful.

-- Required
+- `Required`
 - Plain text only
 - limited to 2000 characters
-- The `TBD` job verifies pack descriptions
+- A Github Action verifies pack descriptions

 #### Level

 > The support level provided for the pack.

-- Required
+- `Required`
 - set to `Community` level by default
 - Can only be modified by New Relic employees to set another level type
-- The `TBD` job verifies pack level
+- A Github Action verifies pack level

 #### Author

 > The creator(s) of the pack

-- Required
+- `Required`
 - No limit to the amount of authors
-- The `TBD` job verifies pack level
+- A Github Action job verifies pack level

 ### Optional field best practices